-Figure 5-1.
-Virtual to Physical Address Translation-Long Mode addresses are 32 bits long, and physical addresses up to the supported physical-address size can be used.
+Virtual addresses are 32 bits long, and physical addresses up to the supported physical-address size can be used.
 The AMD64 architecture enhances the legacy translation support by allowing virtual addresses of up to 64 bits long to be translated into physical addresses of up to 52 bits long.